-Monday-Friday 9 a.m.-6 p.m.
-Saturday Noon-5 p.m.
-Sunday Noon-5 p.m.
+Monday-Friday 9 a.m.-8 p.m.

+Saturday Noon-8 p.m.
+Sunday Noon-8 p.m. \Call to verify hours of operation.

-STUDENT FOOD BANK
+MSU STUDENT FOOD BANK

-The Student Food Bank serves registered graduate and undergraduate MSU students who do not have a meal plan on campus and who are in need of supplemental food and necessities.
+The MSU Student Food Bank serves registered graduate and undergraduate MSU students who do not have a meal plan on campus and who are in need of supplemental food and necessities.
 Students must provide proof of registration at least once a semester and must present their current MSU student ID upon each visit to the Food Bank.
 Food is generally distributed biweekly on Wednesday's from 5:30 to 7:00 p.m. at the Olin Health Center cafeteria.
 (Enter on the west side of the building.)
-Contact: foodbank@msu.edu, call 432-5136, or check out the Food Bank web site at healthed.msu.edu/ for more information and current distribution dates.
+Contact: foodbank@msu.edu, call 432-5136, or check out the Food Bank web site at www.msu.edu/~foodbank for more information and current distribution dates.
+Governance refers to the decision-making process of the University.
+The ultimate policy-making authority at MSU is the Board of Trustees, a group of eight individuals elected by state-wide ballot, whose powers are delegated through the Constitution of the State of Michigan.
+Faculty and students, along with administrators, have been delegated specific roles to play in the governance process.
+Undergraduates are governed by the Associated Students of Michigan State University (ASMSU).
+Graduates are governed by the Council of Graduate Students (COGS).